 From twin falls to multi-tiered cascades, Hawaii happens to have the most incredible and awe-inspiring waterfalls of all time, thanks to its piercingly eroded, serrated mountain peaks and bountiful rainfall.
 The falls are framed with lush valleys, volcanic mountains, and tropical jungles in an epic landscape like no other.

 From short and tranquil to tall and powerful falls, there are all kinds of waterfalls throughout the islands.
-If you’re planning to go on a Hawaii vacation, be sure to add the following 15 amazing waterfalls to your A-list:
+I grew up on Honolulu and have traveled all the islands of Hawaii.
+I’ve selected the best waterfalls to visit on your next visit:

 1. Manoa Falls, Oahu